 Use this code when making referrals for, coordinating, and/or monitoring the delivery of medical (Medicaid covered) services.
-This code is used when staff are participating in medical reviews, and assessing the necessity for and types of, medical care associated with medical case management and case coordination activities required by Medicaid individuals.
+This code is used when SPMP staff are participating in medical reviews, and assessing the necessity for and types of, medical care associated with medical case management and case coordination activities required by Medicaid individuals.
 The activity is not conducted as part of a standard medical examination or consultation and is not a direct service.
 Include related paperwork, clerical activities, or staff travel necessary to perform these activities.

-- Making referrals for and/or coordinating medical or physical examinations and necessary medical/mental health evaluations. - Making referrals for and/or coordinating dental examinations - Making or arranging for any Medicaid covered medical/dental/mental health diagnostic or treatment services that may be required as the result of a specifically identified medical/dental/mental health condition. - Referring clients/students for necessary medical health, mental health, or substance abuse services covered by Medicaid. - Gathering any information that may be required in advance of medical/dental/mental health referrals. - Participating in a meeting/discussion to coordinate or review needs for healthrelated services covered by Medicaid. - Providing follow-up contact to provide feedback whether further treatment or modification of existing treatment are required. - Coordinating the delivery of community based medical/dental/mental health services for an individual with special/severe health care needs. - Coordinating the completion of the prescribed services, termination of services, and referral to other Medicaid service providers as may be required to provide continuity of care. - Providing information to other staff on the related medical/dental/mental health services and plans. - Coordinating medical/dental/mental health service provision with managed care plans as appropriate. - Making referrals for and/or coordinating dental evaluations that are not the result of an appointment with a dentist. - Using medical expertise in providing information to other personnel or health care providers on the individual's medical services and plans. - Gathering and/or reviewing medical-based information in advance of referrals to or evaluations with other medically trained professionals. - Participating in inter/intra-agency meetings to coordinate or review a need for Medicaid covered services. - Providing follow-up contact to ensure the prescribed services were received. - Coordinating the completion of medical services to ensure the services are provided according to standard medical protocol and evidence-based practices. - Using medical expertise in ensuring continuity of care between providers of medical services. - Linking individuals with mental illness to crisis intervention.
+- Making referrals for and/or coordinating medical or physical examinations and necessary medical/mental health evaluations. - Making referrals for and/or coordinating dental examinations - Making referrals for and/or scheduling EPSDT screens, inter-periodic screens, and appropriate immunizations. - Making or arranging for any Medicaid covered medical/dental/mental health diagnostic or treatment services that may be required as the result of a specifically identified medical/dental/mental health condition.

+- Referring clients/students for necessary medical health, mental health, or substance abuse services covered by Medicaid. - Gathering any information that may be required in advance of medical/dental/mental health referrals. - Participating in a meeting/discussion to coordinate or review needs for healthrelated services covered by Medicaid. - Following-up to ensure the prescribed medical/dental/mental health services covered by Medicaid. - Providing follow-up contact to provide feedback whether further treatment or modification of existing treatment are required. - Coordinating the delivery of community based medical/dental/mental health services for an individual with special/severe health care needs. - Coordinating the completion of the prescribed services, termination of services, and referral to other Medicaid service providers as may be required to provide continuity of care. - Providing information to other staff on the related medical/dental/mental health services and plans. - Monitoring and evaluating the Medicaid service components of the IEP as appropriate. - Coordinating medical/dental/mental health service provision with managed care plans as appropriate. - Making referrals for and/or coordinating medical evaluations that are not delegated by a physician. - Making referrals for and/or coordinating dental evaluations that are not the result of an appointment with a dentist. - Providing information about, making referrals for, and/or scheduling health screens, exception to periodicity screens and appropriate immunizations for individuals who are not on schedule and/or who have special needs or health problems. - Using medical expertise in providing information to other personnel or health care providers on the individual's medical services and plans. - Gathering and/or reviewing medical-based information in advance of referrals to or evaluations with other medically trained professionals. - Participating in inter/intra-agency meetings to coordinate or review a need for Medicaid covered services. - Providing follow-up contact to ensure the prescribed services were received. - Coordinating the completion of medical services to ensure the services are provided according to standard medical protocol and evidence-based practices. - Using medical expertise in ensuring continuity of care between providers of medical services. - Linking individuals with mental illness to crisis intervention. - Writing the Determination of Mental Retardation (DMR) report. - Initial treatment planning for an individual prior to the determination of eligibility for mental retardation service coordination.